SemihK/Istanbul-Sehir-Tuvaletleri/README.md

 ![home screen](https://github.com/SemihK/CTM/blob/main/images/screenshot/Mode=Light.png?raw=true)|  |

-> ⚠️ Remember!
-The location data in the local dataService is in the development process.
-Not all location are attached yet.
-You can contribute add locations in app.

 > Thanks to Swiftfull Thinking for this informative course content.
 I think I've improved myself a lot with this example.